Liberal Alliance Youth: History

 In the period between 2008 and 2022, the organisation had a total of 11 chairmen.
 Between 2014 and 2016 Alex Vanopslagh, who is now the leader of Liberal Alliance, was the chairman.

 Ideology

 Liberal Alliance Youth bases its policies on the desire for a smaller state, more personal freedom and lower taxes.
 Among other things, they have focused on areas such as the right to trade union freedom, freedom of diversity, opposition to wind turbine energy, legalization of drugs, bans on circumcision and criticised deficits in public finances, as well as high taxes.

 The policies covers a wide range of topics, all of which are attributed to the party's liberal roots, and the youth party has previously criticised the Liberal Alliance for being too center-right and pragmatic.

 Membership

-According to the official 2021 statement of the Danish Youth Council (DUF), the Liberal Alliance Youth had just over 700 members and 10 local branches.
+According to the official 2021 statement of the Danish Youth Council (DUF), the Liberal Alliance Youth had over 700 members and 10 local branches.